fivethirtyeight/uber-tlc-foil-response/README.md

 `Lon` | The longitude of the Uber pickup
 `Base` | The [TLC base company](http://www.nyc.gov/html/tlc/html/industry/base_and_business.shtml) code affiliated with the Uber pickup

-Also in the folder is the file `uber-raw-data-jan-june-2015.csv` The file has the following columns:
+Also in the folder is the file `uber-raw-data-janjune-15.csv.zip` The unzipped file has the following columns:

 Header | Definition
 ---|---------